jaimetur/PhotoMigrator/README.md

 Main characteristics:
 - Multi-tab UI separated by module:
+  - Automatic Migration
-  - Google Photos Takeout Management
+  - Google Photos
   - Synology Photos
   - Immich Photos
-  - Other Standalone Features
+  - Other Features
-  - Automatic Migration
 - General/optional arguments available for all tabs.
 - Real command preview + execution output in the browser.
 - Backend powered by `FastAPI` + `uvicorn` on port `6078`.